Mary Nash (actress): Stage and film career

-on Christmas Day 1905 as Leonora Dunbar in James M. Barrie's Alice-Sit-by-the-Fire, which starred Ethel Barrymore.
+on Christmas Day 1905 as Leonora Dunbar in J. M. Barrie's Alice Sit-by-the-Fire, which starred Ethel Barrymore.
 She remained with Barrymore for two years, acting together in Captain Jinks and The Silver Box.
 Her last Broadway appearance was a production of Uncle Tom's Cabin in 1933 as Cassie, which starred Otis Skinner and Fay Bainter.
 She was acclaimed on the London stage.
 She started her Hollywood career in 1936, appearing in 18 films.

 She moved to Hollywood in 1934, where she acted in films until 1946.
 According to Allmovie: "Nash was often cast as seemingly mild-mannered women who turned vicious when challenged, as witness her work in College Scandal (1936) and Charlie Chan in Panama (1940)...Mary Nash's most sympathetic role was as the long-suffering wife of blustering capitalist J.B.
 Ball in Easy Living (1937)."
 In the 1940 film Gold Rush Maisie, she played the patient, forbearing wife and mother of a family - forced by the Dust Bowl and Depression to abandon their farm in Arkansas - who spent five years traveling through the country in search of seasonal work.

 Nash may be best known for playing villains in two Shirley Temple films, first as Fraulein Rottenmeier in Heidi (1937) and then as Miss Minchin in The Little Princess (1939).
 She played Katharine Hepburn's socialite mother in the movie version of The Philadelphia Story (1940).
 She played a supporting role in the 1936 Academy Award-winning film Come and Get It and had a featured role in the 1944 film In the Meantime, Darling.